-When I bought this ‘janky thing’ we had no idea how to refurbish an antique bed, but I think it came together so well!
-I am beyond pleased with my $50 find from Facebook Marketplace!
+When I bought this ‘janky thing’ we had no idea how to refurbish an antique bed, but we figured it out.
+And now it’s one of my favorite pieces of furniture in the whole house!

 I can’t wait to do a little more decorating and maybe even put together a post showcasing our ‘new’ pretty bedroom.
 Since this is the first time I have EVER really decorated it.
 It usually just gets the leftovers that are discarded from other rooms in the house.

 For more of our refurbishing projects check out: